-The First International Conference on Reformation Musical History and Theology will take place in Kampen, 13-15 May 2020 and is hosted by the Centre for Dutch Reformation Studies (CDRS) of the Theologische Universiteit Kampen.
+Update: The First International Conference on Reformation Musical History and Theology will take place in Enschede, 13-15 May 2020 and is supported by the Centre for Dutch Reformation Studies (CDRS) of the Theologische Universiteit Kampen.

-Researchers and practitioners are invited to submit proposals which engage with a range of methodologies and perspectives on the Reformed traditions of music in public worship and private devotion, from academic and practice-based viewpoints.
+We cordially invite researchers to submit proposals which engage with a range of methodologies and perspectives on the Reformed traditions of music in public worship and private devotion.
 Proposals may address, but need not be limited to, the following topics:

 - The early modern Reformed theology and spirituality of music: 1520s – 1700s.